steadylearner/Chat/README.md

 1. [You need on_request part just once and you don't have to reconnect later](https://blog.stanko.io/do-you-really-need-websockets-343aed40aa9b).

-2. Use them to verify what you can do when the first socket connection between server and client happen and read [the documenation for them](https://ws-rs.org/api_docs/ws/struct.Request.html)
+2. Use them to verify what you can do when the first socket connection between server and client happen and read [the documentation for them](https://ws-rs.org/api_docs/ws/struct.Request.html)

 3. We need to count how many connections there are because it affects connection quality.
 You may use the `number_of_connection` variable with conditional statement.(We will write code for that in client side later.
 You may use your own code.)

-4. **This is the most important part.** Even though we use localhost first and not real users, there should be some ways to differenciate the users from one another.
+4. **This is the most important part.** Even though we use localhost first and not real users, there should be some ways to differentiate the users from one another.
 So We will use return value of `&handshake.peer_addr.unwrap()` for the purpose and also `number of connection` inside `fn on_open`.
 (If you open various windows for http://localhost:8000/chat later, You can see that it always return different values in your CLI.)

 5. This is where you can do various things with messages from users.
 You can use database to save messages from users here.
 You may write experimental code, for example, to send **warning** received from other users to everyone connected to the server socket.(You may test it with **!warn** in socket client later.)